 Referring to Ruth as part of the growing group of elderly, healthy, adults they called “The well-derly,” Dr. Ibrahim came on board and reviewed Ruth’s case extensively with Dr. Montes and their team.
 The decision was made that immediately after her mastectomy, she would have placement of implants to restore the shape and volume of her breasts.

 At the time of the surgery, Ruth had just turned 88.
-With the support of her family, complete trust in her docs, and her unwavering positive attitude the surgery went well and was relatively quick.
+With the support of her family, complete trust in her docs, and her unwavering positive attitude, the surgery went well and was relatively quick.
 The full breast tissue test results came in two weeks later and confirmed a few things—Thankfully, the tumor was small and did not spread to the lymph nodes—it was stage 1A.
-In addition, it was discovered that additional cancers were starting to form in both breasts, and although slow-growing, they were present and Ruth had goals…including living to be at least 100.
-She felt good about her decision and that was reassuring.
+In addition, it was discovered that additional cancers were starting to form in both breasts, and although slow-growing, they were present Ruth had goals…including living to be at least 100.
+She felt good about her decision, and that was reassuring.

-Ruth adds that she had not had been to the hospital or under a doctor’s care in quite some time—and the level of care and compassion was much better than what she had experienced previously and well beyond what she expected.
+Ruth adds that she had not been to the hospital or under a doctor’s care in quite some time—and the level of care and compassion was much better than what she had experienced previously and well beyond what she expected.

 Referring to Dr. Montes and Ibrahim, Ruth says, “I am really amazed by what they did, how they helped me.
 I felt very lucky they were my doctors.
-They were up on all the latest advances and technologies which made me feel confident and they encouraged me that I would be fine.”
-“They didn’t treat me like I was an old lady, I respect them—all the schooling they’ve had and years of dedication to medicine—but mostly I admire them for being wonderful human beings.”
+They were up on all the latest advances and technologies, which made me feel confident, and they encouraged me that I would be fine.”
+“They didn’t treat me like I was an old lady, I respect them—all the schooling they’ve had and years of dedication to medicine—but mostly, I admire them for being wonderful human beings.”

 Ruth has lived a long life already and has been an inspiration to many people in it, including her children and grandchildren, her extended family, the kids, staff and teachers at her school, and many friends.
-It’s her easy-going style and attitude that is admired.
+It’s her easy-going style and attitude that are admired.
 And to other women who are part of the “Well-derly,” she says, “Do what YOU want—don’t listen to others—and remember age is just a number.”